Relational Wisdom for Every Setting!

 To ensure the ongoing application of RW in your business, you could establish a team that is dedicated to teaching and promoting relational wisdom on a regular basis.
 You could further strengthen your in-house capacity for training and coaching RW by designating one or more people to become Certified RW Instructors or Coaches.

-3. Professional & Continuing Ed (Healthcare, Education, Finance, etc.)
+3. Professional & Continuing Ed (Nurses, Teachers, Lawyers, Counselors, etc.)

 If you work as a professional, we encourage you to take advantage of the sharing options described above for You As an Example and Training Your Staff, thus encouraging your entire team to improve their relational skills through RW training.